 Current and Future Treatments of EoE

-The standard approach to EoE treatment consists of the “3 D’s:” diet, drugs, and dilation.1 Once EoE is diagnosed, shared decision making provides an excellent opportunity to discuss treatment modalities and patient preferences and values.
-Refer to the treatment algorithm in Figure 1.2,3
+The standard approach to EoE treatment consists of the “3Ds:” diet, drugs, and dilation.1,2 Once EoE is diagnosed, shared decision making provides an excellent opportunity to discuss treatment modalities and patient preferences and values.
+Refer to the treatment algorithm in Figure 1.3

 Figure 1: Treatment algorithm for patients with EoE.2,3

-Diet.
-Elimination of food allergy triggers that promote an inflammatory response in the esophageal mucosa is the goal of dietary management strategies.4 There are three main dietary approaches to eliminating potential triggers4:
+The elimination of food allergy triggers that promote an inflammatory response in the esophageal mucosa is the goal of dietary management strategies.4 There are three main dietary approaches to eliminating potential triggers4:

 Pharmacologic Therapy

 Newer, targeted agents show promise for treating patients with EoE due to the type 2 (Th2) inflammation that drives its pathophysiology.
-In June of 2022, the FDA approved the first dupilumab for use in patients with EoE who are 12 years and older.11 Dupilumab has since received expanded approval in 2024, with approved indications for use in patients 1 year and older weighing at least 15kg.12 It binds to the interleukin (IL)-4 receptor α and suppresses the action of Th2 and type 2 innate lymphoid cells (ILC2) in response to IL-4 and IL-13 (Figure 2).7 Please see the animations using the menu for a more in-depth discussion of EoE pathophysiology and targeted agents.
+In June of 2022, the FDA approved the first biologic, dupilumab, for use in patients with EoE who are 12 years and older.11 Dupilumab has since received expanded approval in 2024, with approved indications for use in patients 1 year and older weighing at least 15 kg.12 It binds to the interleukin (IL)-4 receptor α and suppresses the action of Th2 and type 2 innate lymphoid cells (ILC2) in response to IL-4 and IL-13 (Figure 2).7 Please see the animations using the menu for a more in-depth discussion of EoE pathophysiology and targeted agents.

 Figure 2: Mechanisms of action of select agents for the treatment of eosinophilic esophagitis.7